Your information will be held by Reynolds Porter Chamberlain LLP, which is part of the RPC Businesses that this website supports.

 5. How do I manage cookies on the Website?

-5.1 You can control which cookies you get and which you keep on your browser.
-Unless you have adjusted your browser settings so that it will refuse our cookies, our system will issue cookies when you visit our Website.
+5.1 You can control which non-strictly necessary cookies you get and which you keep on your browser.
+Unless you have adjusted your browser settings so that it will refuse our cookies, our system will issue non-strictly necessary cookies when you continue to browse our Website.

 5.3 Please note that by deleting cookies or disabling future cookies you may be unable to access certain areas or features of our Website and it will mean that settings such as your stored username and password may have to be reset.
 If you adjust your cookie settings this will also affect the other websites you visit.

-5.4 All of the major browsers offer tips and guidance for managing the cookies available on your browser including:
+5.4 All of the major browsers offer tips and guidance for managing cookies.
+You may choose to decline these by visiting the following sites:

 6. Where can I get more information about cookies?